gabicasaneanu/music-ai-plugin-thing/README.md

 set up the keras table.

-most of my code right now is in the B table, but i hope
+most of my code right now is in the B table, but i hope when i implement the recognition algorithm it will have some parts from the A table.
+I hope to use recursion and other techniques.

+B:
+26-29
+from line 40-60, it is completely focused on file organisination and modifiying external files. the whole augmentor function has multidimensional and single arrays., which is in B and C.

+from 138 and further, it is the setup of the sample set.
+It has arrays.
+It searches but uses a library to do so.
+I dont know if this counts, so i may need to do this in a manual method to gain more marks.

+103

+C:

+lines: 42,63,163 164,187
+there is more but i wouldnt want to overdo it.